International Virtual Academic Collaboration (IVAC)

 With the call for applications to International Virtual Academic Collaboration (IVAC), the DAAD wishes to provide practical support to instructors and strategic support to universities with the aim of developing and expanding international higher education partnerships and worldwide mobility by tapping digital possibilities.

-Students and lecturers apply the digital skills acquired through virtual cooper-ation.
+Students and lecturers apply the (further) developed digital and intercultural skills.